 Governments and international organisations are meeting in Kampala this week to raise funds for Uganda’s refugee response.
 The country currently hosts 950,562 refugees and receives about 2,000 new arrivals every day, the vast majority of them fleeing violence in South Sudan.
-Uganda is a pilot country for the UNHCR-led Comprehensive Refugee Response Framework (CRRF), which aims to improve the situation of refugees and host communities through increasing self-reliance of refugees, and enhancing the cooperation between UNHCR, governments, NGOs, and other actors.
+Uganda is a pilot country for the UNHCR-led Comprehensive Refugee Response Framework (CRRF), which aims to bring in development actors earlier on in the response, increase responsibility sharing and third country solutions, and improve refugee resilience and self-reliance.

 Inadequate resources, coupled with poor water and sanitation conditions, and a shortage of food, could quickly turn the situation into a medical emergency.
 In Palorinya, 80 per cent of the population is completely dependent on water treated by MSF, which is unsustainable.

 “Currently the most basic needs of refugees are not being met,” says Tara Newell, MSF’s operations manager for Uganda.
 “Even though we are pumping and treating record amounts of water in Palorinya, it’s only just barely enough for the population.”
 The majority of refugees who live in settlements without water plants, and who rely on a handful of boreholes and water trucks, get seven litres of water per person per day.
 Access to water in the settlements is dependent on water trucking, a hugely expensive system often derailed by poor road conditions.
 “Without a longer-term and more cost-effective solution, people’s ability to cope, as well as their health, will deteriorate,” says Newell.